Location of Our Serviced Apartments

 Served by two international airports and an extensive public transportation network comprising mainly the Metro, regional express trains and suburban trains, the city is a major rail, highway and air-transport hub.

 You do not need a visa for travel from the USA or Canada to France.

 Visit the France Diplomatie website for information on visas for tourists, work, study, and other related information or useful contacts.

 Most of the shops are open from 09:00 to 19:00 hours, Mondays to Saturdays.
 Some smaller shops may close for lunch between midday and 14:00 hours.
 Shops are usually closed on Sundays and public holidays, although some may close on other days.

 During the week, some department stores have late-night shopping on one of the evenings, staying open until 22:00 hours, known as a “nocturne”.
-Supermarkets are usually open daily except Sundays, closing at 20:00, 21:00 or 22:00 hours depending on the neighbourhood.
+Supermarkets are usually open daily except for Sundays, closing at 20:00, 21:00 or 22:00 hours depending on the neighbourhood.

 During the sales seasons, in January and July, or in certain districts, some stores, both large and small, may open on Sundays and/or public holidays.
 Major shopping districts and large shopping establishments, however, are open daily throughout the year, sometimes closing only at midnight.

 The standard VAT rate is 20%.